 Acting as the executor of an estate involves dealing with all the legal, fiduciary and tax implications arising out of the person's death, as well as coping with the financial and emotional needs of beneficiaries.
 And if the deceased person is a loved one, the role becomes even more difficult because you will be dealing with your own grief and loss as well.

 1. Find and read the will, and organize funeral arrangements.
-Locate the deceased's Last Will and Testament and read it over to familiarize yourself with their wishes and instructions.
+Locate the deceased's will and read it over to familiarize yourself with their wishes and instructions.
 As soon as possible after that, arrange a meeting of the deceased's immediate family (and, if appropriate, include close friends or business associates).
 The meeting should discuss funeral arrangements, and identify and locate important documents and items such as banking and tax records, stocks and other securities, insurance policies, safe deposit boxes, title deeds, etc.

 4. Advertise for creditors.
 This is essential if the deceased is the sole owner of a business.
 Place a notice in a local newspaper with the name of the deceased, date of death and your contact details, so that any creditors who have an interest in the estate assets have an opportunity to come forward and make a claim.
 If you fail to do this and a creditor turns up after all the money has been distributed, you will be responsible for paying the debt.